-Challenge number Detail of challenge 1 Weaker language and communication skills.
+Challenge number Detail of challenge

+1 Weaker language and communication skills.

 Assessments, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils.
-These are evident from Reception through to KS2 and in general, are more prevalent among our disadvantaged pupils than their peers.
-Baseline assessments of our current FS2 cohort have shown that 0% of our disadvantaged learners met the expected standard in speaking and listening and attention, compared to 60% non- disadvantaged learners.
-2 Higher rated of social emotional and mental health issues exacerbated by the Covid 19 pandemic.Assessments, observations, and discussions with pupils have highlight increased rates of poorer social emotional and mental health amongst pupils, especially pupil premium pupils and vulnerable learners.
-3 Weaker academic attainment and security of knowledge.
+These are evident from Reception through to KS2

+and in general, are more prevalent among our disadvantaged pupils than their peers.
+Baseline assessments of FS2 cohorts have shown that 0% of our disadvantaged learners met the expected standard in speaking and listening and attention, compared to 80% non-disadvantaged learners.
+2 Assessments, observations, and discussions with pupils have highlighted increased rates of poorer social emotional and mental health amongst pupils, especially pupil premium pupils and vulnerable learners.
+There has also been a rise in the number of children experiencing difficulties with emotional self-regulation 3 Weaker academic attainment and security of knowledge.
 Assessments, observations, and discussions with pupils have demonstrated gaps in learning across the curriculum for pupil premium pupils.
 4 Weaker reading skills compared to non-disadvantage peers.
 Assessments, observations, and discussions with pupils have highlighted weaker reading skills for pupil premium pupils.
-5 Weaker writing skills Assessments, observations, and discussions with pupils have highlight weaker writing skills and a reluctance to write amongst key pupil premium pupils.
+Also, a slight increase in the number of children with dyslexic traits across school and in pupil premium pupils.
+5 Weaker writing skills Assessments, observations, and discussions with pupils have highlighted weaker writing skills and a reluctance to write amongst key pupil premium pupils.
 6 Lack of resources to support home learning.